druths/enchant/README.md

 ## Setup a user
 In the enchant directory, create the folder `notebooks/<username>` for the user you want.
 (You can have multiple users).

+In this directory, create the file `.passwd` containing the password for this user.

 ## Launch a user
 To launch the server, from within the `enchant` directory, use the command: